sol080/scmp_climatechange/README.md

 Online news articles of the outlet with the keyword “climate change” from 01/09/2016-31/12/2017 were obtained from Nexis Uni with the archive’s engine search.
 The dataset is not openly accessible according to [Terms and Conditions for accessing Nexis Uni](https://guides.lib.uchicago.edu/lexisnexis#:~:text=Sciences%2C%20Social%20Sciences-,Terms%20and%20Conditions%20for%20accessing%20Nexis%20Uni,not%20permitted%20under%20our%20license), however, the aggregated analysis results can be found in this repository.

 During the selected timeframe, several important international events occurred: the Paris Agreement (2015) came into force on 4th November 2016, which was followed by the presidency of Donald Trump and the withdrawal of the US from the accord (June - September 2017).
 The collected dataset contains 255 entries (in separate text files) with metadata (published date, word count, and several topic/industry/geography labels) and articles' contents (title and body text).
 To preprocess the data for analysis, three procedures were carried out.
-(More details can be found [here]())

 - Extracting metadata and content from individual entry files
 - Lematizing words in articles' title and body text using stanza lemmatizer